thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/culture/Quills_and_Pens.md

 ---
+collection: Harrypedia
-title: "Quills and Pens in the Magical World"
+title: Quills and Pens in the Magical World
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 ## Quills